Could be caused by:

 Example: 26bit RLS with 3 bits offset (ST_BITS=23, OFF_BITS=0)

-#If the offset is needed then the sum of the bit's still need to match the bit-count of the encoder.
-Example: Offset 3 LSB bits, set ST_BITS=23 (26-3)
+# If the offset is needed, the sum of the bits must still match the encoder bit count.
+Example: offset 3 LSB bits, set ST_BITS=23 (26-3).

 Example: 26bit RLS encoder with 2 status bits (set ST_BITS=28)

 Some SSI encoders, i.e. Posital kit SSI, also send startup bits.
-These also needs to be accounted for in the ST_BITS and MT_BITS.
+These also need to be accounted for in ST_BITS and MT_BITS.

 Example: Posital kit SSI encoder, KCD-S1X3B-1617-IE4F-GRQ